cnry/fleek-versioned-router/README.md

 config.swaggerVersions = ['specs/v1.json', 'specs/v2.json'];
 ```

-### config.docs
+### config.documentation

 #### optional

-Rather than setting `config.documentation` as in,
+The `config.documentation` setting is different to
 [fleek-router](https://github.com/fleekjs/fleek-router)
-set `config.docs` to enable the following documentation features
+as some changes were needed to support multiple spec versions.

-for all spec versions.
+Enabling this will provide:

 * documentation root endpoint
     * returns all swagger spec versions and their relevant URLs as JSON